sr229/theia-openshift/README.md

 ## Contributing

 All contributions are accepted.
-But it falls under this two parameters:
+But it falls under this three parameters:

 - Your PR is tested to work on OpenShift/OpenShift Online.
 - Images always and SHOULD always run on usermode.